2som/shortest_path/README.md

 to run follow the link below:
 https://2som.github.io/shortest_path/

-I am planning to reconstruct this code into OOP soon.
+I am planning to reconstruct this code into OOP soon and replace canvas element.